apache/activemq-artemis-native/RELEASING.md

 MyComputer activemq-artemis-native myuser$ ./scripts/compile-using-docker.sh
 ```

+* Increase LibaioContext.EXPECTED_NATIVE_VERSION

+This is to make sure when the system loads a native, it is the same .so generated at the release time, avoiding production issues on mismatched .so.

 * Build the release locally: mvn clean install -Prelease

 ## Key to Sign the Release